Quality of life after Total Knee Replacement Surgery

 A patient who is beyond the age of 60 years at the time of surgery and takes proper care of the replaced knee is most likely to live the rest of living comfortably with an artificial knee.

-Monitoring of overall health and condition of the replaced knee is important to ensure the proper functioning of the joint.
+Monitoring of the overall health and condition of the replaced knee is important to ensure the proper functioning of the joint.

 Total knee replacement surgeries are usually very successful among people over the age of 60 years.
 People are very likely to return to their almost normal functioning joint following a replacement within a year.